DolenDeori/Blink/README.md

 * After you have selected your Board and Port hit the Upload button on the top left corner right next to the verify button.

 * Now install [pyfirmata](https://pyfirmata.readthedocs.io/en/latest/) library. run ```pip install pyfirmata``` .
-* after installing just run the Blink.py file as you run a normal python file.
+* After installing just run the Blink.py file as you run a normal python file.

 ### Happy Coding.😉